All About Direct Save Telecom

 You should start by entering your postcode to see what's available in your area.
 It may be you don't have much choice, and you don't have access to full fibre broadband yet.

 Individuals and couples with fairly light usage, like just browsing the internet, using social media and checking emails, can get by with ADSL.
-However, ADSL is now pretty sluggish by today’s standards and we recommend fibre optic for most people.
+However, ADSL is now pretty sluggish by today’s standards.
+We recommend fibre optic for most people.
 Direct Save Telecom's fibre packages start from just over £30 per month.
-If you can afford an extra £10ish per month, this will give you a lot more flexibility.
+If you can afford a little extra, this will give you a lot more flexibility.

 Shared and family homes with more than two people will be best off with unlimited fibre plans.
 Direct Save Telecom's fibre broadband is recommended for gamers and anyone else who is likely to use it for activities which place more demand on the connection.
 That can include people who are regularly downloading large files or streaming HD video.